inspektor-gadget/inspektor-gadget/README.md

 ## License

-The Inspektor Gadget user space components are licensed under the [Apache License, Version 2.0](LICENSE).
+The Inspektor Gadget user-space components are licensed under the [Apache License, Version 2.0](LICENSE).
 The BPF code templates are licensed under the [General Public License, Version 2.0, with the Linux-syscall-note](LICENSE-bpf.txt).